micnncim/label-exporter/README.md

 # label-exporter

-Export GitHub labels in the form of YAML and JSON.
+Export GitHub labels in the form of YAML, JSON and table.

 ## Installation